 And the haunting story of the Pike River Mine tragedy walks the trail with you: the tangible links may be few, the emotional connection is there every step of the way.

-Reported by Michael Lamb for our AA Directions Autumn 2020 issue
+Reported by Michael Lamb for our AA Directions Spring 2020 issue

 New Zealand's newest Great Walk runs 55km from Blackball to Punakāiki on the West Coast.
 Walking takes three days, mountain biking takes two.
 The Pike29 Memorial Track is not yet open.